GitHubDragonFly/HTML_CSS_JS/README.md

 # HTML_CSS_JS
 Exercise in HTML, CSS and JavaScript ( [jQuery](https://jquery.com/download/) as well ).
 Intended for those who either might be learning these or would just like to have several examples in a single page.
-See the screenshot for what the top part of this page looks like in the Firefox browser.
+See the screenshot for what the top part of this page looks like in the Firefox browser (or just use the preview link from the `Usage` section).

+For a version with Flask server, check the [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) project.

 Some might consider these as relatively simple examples but they only reflect a way of how I am going about learning these languages.
 Some code was simply adopted and modified from original public sources.
 There is definitely lots of rotation examples, so try not to get dizzy.